JamesonRGrieve/shma-infrastructure/docs/README.md

 A runtime-agnostic infrastructure-as-code framework for deploying self-hosted applications across **Proxmox LXC**, **Docker Compose**, **Podman Quadlets**, **Kubernetes**, and **bare-metal systemd** from a single service contract.

-> **Heads-up:** Earlier drafts referenced an "Advanced Research mode".
-That experiment has been retired—everything documented here reflects the only supported workflow.

 ## Key Features

 - **Write Once, Deploy Anywhere** – render the same service definition into runtime-specific manifests and unit files.